 Stop-Motion essay written by Dr. Karen Holmberg, archaeologist and volcano fetishist, who also contributed her heart to Adonaïs.

-Andrea Fraser, Craig Owens, Dietmar Elger, Hal Foster, Helen Molesworth, Jill Gasparina, Lynne Cooke, Rhea Anastas, Rosalind Krauss e [and] Allan McCollum - entrevistado por [interviewed by] D.A.
-Robbins, Robert Enright, Thomas Lawson
+Texts by Andrea Fraser, Craig Owens, Dietmar Elger, Hal Foster, Helen Molesworth, Jill Gasparina, Lynne Cooke, Rhea Anastas, Rosalind Krauss and Allan McCollum interviewed by D.A.
+Robbins, Robert Enright and Thomas Lawson